-Have you heard the phrase, “if it’s not written down, it didn’t happen”?
+Have you ever heard the phrase, “if it’s not written down, it doesn’t exist”?
 Though some people work without written contracts in the UK, it is safer for employees and employers to have the terms of their agreement down on paper.
 This is known as a permanent employment contract.

 As we’ve discussed when reviewing contract types, there are three types of contracts: fixed-term contracts for temporary workers who are working a set amount of time usually to complete a specific project; casual contracts, for employees who don’t have a set number of hours; and permanent contracts, for long-term employees filling necessary positions.